ethereum/ethereum-org-website/src/content/decentralization/index.md

 DAI was/is developed by a group called [MakerDAO](https://makerdao.com/en/).
 For governance, people who hold the MKR asset get to vote on how the program behaves, fees for borrowing against various deposited assets, and so on.
 Overall, it's far more decentralized than USDC.

-If you're interested in a bit deeper of a dive into stablecoin decentralization, check out the [interesting relationship between USDC and DAI](https://forum.makerdao.com/t/onboarding-usdc-as-collateral-to-mitigate-liquidity-risk/1570).
+If you're interested in a deeper dive into stablecoin decentralization, check out the [interesting relationship between USDC and DAI](https://forum.makerdao.com/t/onboarding-usdc-as-collateral-to-mitigate-liquidity-risk/1570).
 Yet another example of how centralization is a spectrum — not an absolute.

 To sum up:

 - USDC has ties to centralized institutions.
 It has perks and risks associated with doing business with or trusting those institutions.
-- DAI is more about decentralization and diversity.
-You can create it by borrowing against a variety of different assets (many of which are highly decentralized).
+- DAI comes from a decentralized project.
+DAI currency is backed with crypto assets rather than fiat.

 ### Example 2: Currency exchanges {#exchanges}